 I’ve taken the first small steps towards making those two things happen.
 I started writing again.
 I’ve finished a short story, which admittedly I still need to review and edit, but is still an achievement after over a year of no writing.
 And I returned to my blogs, and here I am writing this.
 Baby steps, but I am a firm belief that “Le plus dur c’est de commencer” (French for “the most difficult is to begin”).

 I’ve also started down the subtitle translation path.
 In September 2016, I applied to be a freelancer with a multinational localisation company based in South Korea.
 I applied to be a Thai-to-English translator, as I am not confident in my ability to translate into my native language.
 But they only had English-to-Thai positions available, so they sent me the test for English-to-Thai translation.
 I cannot emphasise how much I hesitated.
 I was not going to do the test, then I was going to do the test, then I was not going to.
 After much quivering and some encouragement from my friend (the same), I decided to do it, and I passed.

 After months of no news, I got my first gig from the company in January 2017.
-It was an obscure Netflix series.
-I was excited because of the Netflix name.
-Then I got a couple more projects from Netflix, then went in for a training at the company and met a few other freelancers, one of whom I’ve kept in touch with.
-Almost a month ago, however, I got an email informing me that in order to continue working for Netflix, I have to pass a test administered by Netflix.
+It was an obscure series for an established online content provider.
+I was excited because of the illustrious name of the provider.
+Then I got a couple more projects from them, then went in for a training at the company and met a few other freelancers, one of whom I’ve kept in touch with.
+Almost a month ago, however, I got an email informing me that in order to continue working for said provider, I have to pass a test administered by them.
 Hands shaking, I did the test.
 And I got the results back today: 89%.
-So if the company’s standard isn’t too high (say 90%), I will still be able to work on Netflix projects.
+So if the company’s standard isn’t too high (say 90%), I will still be able to work on their projects.